-In a 2011 PT blog post called "What Monkeys Can Teach Us About Human Behavior", Michael Michalko (MM) described an experiment involving five monkeys, a ladder, and a banana.
-Descriptions of this experiment can also be found on the Internet, as a result of this story being told many times in various blogs, books and speeches.
+In a 2011 Psychology Today post called "What Monkeys Can Teach Us About Human Behavior," Michael Michalko described an experiment involving five monkeys, a ladder, and a banana.
+Descriptions of this experiment can also be found online, as a result of this story being told many times in various blogs, books, and speeches.
 The experiment as described in the story, however, never happened.

 I don't know if the fictionalized version of the Stephenson study was created by a single person or whether every time the story was re-told by a different person, some aspect of it was changed, added, or removed, the way it happens with legends.
 But whatever the process was, there was a lot of Creative Thinkering involved!